What is the best haircut for a Shih Tzu?

 Lion cut: More frequent haircuts every 3 – 4 months

 Before doing any grooming on your Shih Tzu, be sure to give him a bath, and brush his fur first.
 Use any type of dog shampoo you prefer, and get to all the nooks and crannies.
 Pay special attention to his face when bathing to get any tear stains out of his fur before you trim.
 Brush out your pet’s hair with a slicker brush.
 This way, all the tangled and matted fur will be combed out.
 Keeping your dog groomed regularly is important, because they can develop thick mats if their hair is too long.
 These mats will pull on their skin and irritate it.
 Mats will also cause an uneven cut the next time you groom your dog, because you will have to cut the mat out close to the skin for full removal.

-After you have bathed and brushed your dog, begin shaving with number seven clippers.
+After you have bathed (here are some DIY grooming tips & how often to bathe) and brushed your dog (here are some important facts about how often to bathe a dog, pros cons etc ), begin shaving with number seven clippers.
 This will ensure enough hair will be shaved off, but it will not be so close as to make him bald.
 Start from the back of the neck, and shave with the growth of the hair down his back.
 Next, lift his ears, and clip downwards on his neck and chest.
 Lift up his tail, and shave the back legs and butt area.
 Then, lift his front legs all the way up, and shave along his stomach.
 Finally, lift each back leg while grabbing the tail, and clip along the inside of the legs.

 How to Cut Shih Tzu Hair with Scissors